If there is one thing many homes lack, it would be that element of privacy.

 Not only are homes getting closer and closer together as the need for housing increases, but there is also traffic on roadways to be concerned with.
-The only thing you want to do on a lovely summer afternoon is get out and enjoy the fresh air, but that’s hard to do with onlookers able to see your every move.
+On a lovely summer afternoon, you only want to get out and enjoy the fresh air, but that’s hard to do with onlookers able to see your every move.

-Actually, there is no need for concern because you can easily add privacy to your garden, sometimes on a single weekend with a DIY project for those handy with a few tools.
+There is no need for concern because you can easily add privacy to your garden, sometimes on a single weekend, with a DIY project for those handy with a few tools.

 Here are some simple suggestions to get you started.

 One of the best features of a wooden privacy fence is that wooden walls with decorative garden gates are relatively less expensive than other fences.

 They cost less to install and offer a more significant visual barrier between your home and the outside world than a cast iron security fence.
 That’s the difference in a nutshell.

 A privacy fence offers a high level of security but also helps prevent the outside world from looking in.